mavroul1s/KinetiCore/README.md

 ---

 ### `devil.py` — Eye Snapper
-A real-time webcam tool tracking face and hand landmarks.
+Tracks face and hand landmarks.
 Using a "rock" gesture captures and overlays eye crops, while an "OK" gesture clears them.

 ---